tristanmontoya/tristanmontoya.github.io/index.markdown

 layout: home
 ---

 Tristan Montoya is a PhD candidate at the University of Toronto Institute for Aerospace Studies (UTIAS).
-His research is aimed at the development and analysis of numerical methods for partial differential equations with applications in engineering and the physical sciences.
+His research is focused on the development and analysis of numerical methods for partial differential equations with applications in engineering and the physical sciences.